 Children 12 years of age and under can fish without a permit throughout the fee-fishing area as long as they are accompanied by a permitted adult and their combined creel does not exceed that of the adult (6 trout).
-Daily permits are available at authorized license agents or online.
+Daily permits are available at authorized license agents Trout Fee Area or online at Go Outdoors Virginia.
 After the fee fishing season, these areas revert to designated stocked trout waters and a trout license is required instead of the daily permit.
 The creel limit at these areas is six fish per day, minimum length 7 inches.
 Fishermen are required to use separate stringers.
 Bait or artificial lures may be used as posted.
 Children-only fishing area (where applicable) regulations are posted.

 Clinch Mountain Fee Fishing Area: